Gipaul/AdobeDocs/README.md

 ---

 title: Cookies and the Experience Cloud ID Service
-description: The role of the Experience Cloud ID service in the Adobe Experience Cloud.
+description: AA The role of the Experience Cloud ID service in the Adobe Experience Cloud.
 seo-title: Cookies and the Adobe Experience Cloud ID Service
 seo-description: How the Adobe Experience Cloud ID Services uses and interacts with cookies.
 short-title: free text